 Retiring at 62 with $1 million sounds comfortable, but the financial landscape has shifted dramatically over the past decade.
-What worked in 2016 faces different challenges today, from inflation to interest rate swings to healthcare costs before Medicare.
+What worked in 2016 faces different challenges today: inflation, interest rate swings, and healthcare costs before Medicare have all compounded into a much harder problem than most savers anticipate.

 The Scenario at a Glance